Suspected gunman and police officer dead in shooting near the CDC and Emory University, police say

-ATLANTA (AP) — A suspected gunman and a police officer are dead after law enforcement responded to reports of an active shooter near the adjoining campuses of the U.S. Centers for Disease Control and Prevention and Emory University on Friday, authorities said.
+ATLANTA (AP) — A man opened fire outside the headquarters of the U.S. Centers for Disease Control and Prevention in Atlanta on Friday, leaving bullet impacts in windows across the sprawling campus and killing a police officer before he was found dead in a nearby building, authorities said.

-No civilians are believed to have been injured, but several rounds hit buildings on the CDC's sprawling campus, said Atlanta Police Chief Darin Schierbaum.

-The officer who died “received gunfire” during the shooting, DeKalb County Police Chief Gregory Padrick said.
-Officials earlier said that the officer was critically injured at the scene and taken to the hospital.
+The attack, which unfolded near the neighboring Emory University campus, prompted a massive law enforcement response to one of the nation’s most prominent public health institutions, but no one else was reported to be injured.

+Images shared by employees showed multiple CDC buildings with bullet-pocked windows, underscoring the breadth of the damage to a site where thousands of scientists and staff work on critical disease research.

 The shooter was armed with a long gun, and authorities recovered three other firearms at the scene, according to a law enforcement official who spoke on the condition of anonymity because they were not authorized to discuss the ongoing investigation.

-“We do not know at this time whether that was from officers or if it was self-inflicted,” Schierbaum said.
-A white car with an open truck was part of the crime scene and is being searched, he added, but it's still unclear if it belonged to the suspect.

-Authorities said there is no longer a threat to the public.
-Atlanta Mayor Andre Dickens said the man's motive is not known because the investigation is still in the “preliminary stages.”
+Police declined to name the officer who was killed, but DeKalb County CEO Lorraine Cochran-Johnson struck at the emotions of the loss.

+“This evening, there is a wife without a husband.
+There are three children, one unborn, without a father,” Cochran-Johnson said.

-Staff at a nearby deli said they heard what sounded like a string of gunshots.
+When the shooting kicked off, staff at a nearby restaurant hunkered down and said they heard a string of gunshots.
 “It sounded like fireworks going off, one right after the other,” said Brandy Giraldo, the chief operating officer of The General Muir restaurant.

-Emory University announced in a post on X that the shelter-in-place order on campus had been lifted, but asked people to avoid the area.
-By around 6 p.m., a warning siren repeatedly sounded near the Emory and CDC campuses, as law enforcement vehicles parked throughout the streets.
+She then saw people running past her business.
+Two people paused to warn them of a shooter nearby.

+When Anurag Mehta and his wife heard about the shooting, they tried to get to their 3-year-old son in a preschool near the CDC, but they were unable to approach.

 Gov. Brian Kemp praised the efforts of first responders.

-“Twice this week, deranged criminals have targeted innocent Georgians,” Kemp said, referring to the shooting at Fort Stewart.
+“Twice this week, deranged criminals have targeted innocent Georgians,” Kemp said, referring to the shooting at Fort Stewart as well as the CDC campus.
 “Each time, brave first responders rushed toward the danger to subdue the shooter and save lives, reminding us of just how crucial they are.”

-Emory’s main campus, Emory University Hospital and the CDC are surrounded by affluent wooded neighborhoods in northeast Atlanta.
-All three institutions line up along Clifton Road.
-The area is hard to access, and notoriously traffic-choked, but on Friday few cars were in evidence.

-Georgia Attorney General Chris Carr said “we’re horrified by the news out of Emory University and praying for the safety of the entire campus community."

 ——

-Note: This story has been corrected to show the restaurant's name is spelled The General Muir, not General Miur, and that the campus is in northeast Atlanta.